simeonreusch/fpbot/README.md

 `./pipeline.py ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.

-`./pipeline.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).
+`./pipeline.py supernovae.txt -dl` Downloads all difference images for ZTF transients found in supernovae.txt.
+Note: Downloading the images usually takes a considerable amount of time.

 `./pipeline.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10 -magrange 18 20` Downloads all images of the last ten days of the location given in ra and dec, performs PSF-fits and plots the lightcurve in the 18--20 magnitude range.